pkuxmq/pkuxmq.github.io/_pages/about.md

 ABOUT ME
 ------
-I am currently a Researcher at Microsoft Research Asia (Shanghai).
+I am currently a Researcher at Microsoft Research Asia (Singapore/Shanghai).
 Previously, I obtained the Ph.D. degree in Intelligence Science and Technology at Peking University in 2025, supervised by Prof. [Zhouchen Lin](https://zhouchenlin.github.io/), and obtained the B.S. degree in Computer Science and Technology and B.S. degree in Psychology from Peking University in 2020.

 My research interests include machine learning, brain-inspired algorithms, neural network optimization, the intersection between deep learning and neuroscience, and deep learning applications.